iExecBlockchainComputing/iexec-sms/README.md

 ## Overview

-The iExec Secret Management Service is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-sms/tags).

 The iExec Secret Management Service (SMS) stores user secrets and provisions them to authorized Trusted Execution Environment (TEE) applications running on the iExec network.

 ### Details